The Specials' Terry Hall has died, aged 63

 Hall was born in Coventry on March 19, 1959, and prior to his musical breakout, endured a tumultuous childhood: as he detailed to NME in 2019, he was abducted by a paedophile ring in France at age 12 (in 1971), with the experience leading him to develop an addiction to Valium.

-He’d dropped out of school by age 15, working odd jobs like bricklaying and hairdressing before he became involved in Coventry’s up-and-coming country scene towards the end of the ‘70s.
+He’d dropped out of school by age 15, working odd jobs like bricklaying and hairdressing before he became involved in Coventry’s music scene towards the end of the ‘70s.

 After a short stint in the local punk band Squad, Hall joined The Coventry Automatics in 1977, replacing former singer Tim Strickland.
 That group would soon rebrand as The Specials, and two years later (in 1979), had their first Top 10 hit with ‘Gangsters’, a reimagining of ‘Al Capone’ by Prince Buster.
 Their eponymous debut album was released that October, with its follow-up, ‘More Specials’, arriving just 11 months later in September 1980.